-In October 2020, an RACP Town Hall meeting was organised with the Minister for Health and Aged Care, The Hon.
-Greg Hunt MP, to provide an opportunity for Fellows to discuss the use of telehealth and how remote consultations may progress in the future directly with the Minister.
+In October 2020, an RACP Town Hall meeting was organised with the then Minister for Health and Aged Care, The Hon.
+Greg Hunt MP, to provide an opportunity for Fellows to discuss directly with the Minister the use of telehealth and how remote consultations may progress in the future.